juanpallotta/LPP/README.md

 ## Overall concept of the LPP tools

 The Lidar Processing Pipeline (LPP) is formed by 3 completely independent modules.
-The names of each ones are represented by the output of its product data level, named from 0 to 2.
+The names of each ones are represented by the output of its product data level (PDL), named from 0 to 2.
 Each one of these modules can be executed in a command line following the rules described in this document.
 These modules are:
 - `lidarAnalysis_PDL0`: Transforms all the raw lidar data files stored in a folder (passed as an argument) to a single NetCDF file.
 This output file will contain the raw lidar signals and global information about the measurement.
 The variable's name follows the name convention of the Single Calculus Chain (SCC) platform.
 This output is the L0 data level of LPP.
 - `lidarAnalysis_PDL1`: Receive the NetCDF file produced by `lidarAnalysis_PDL0` and produce a new NetCDF defined as data level 1 (L1).
 This L1 file contain the corrected lidar files (like laser offset, bias correction, etc), the cloud-mask product and molecular profiles for every wavelenth used.
 Also, all the parameters used to produce this output are stored.
 This output is called L1 data level of LPP.
 - `lidarAnalysis_PDL2`: Receive the NetCDF file produced by `lidarAnalysis_PDL1` and produce a new NetCDF file defined as data level 2 (L2).
 This L2 file contain the optical products obtained from the elastic lidar signals contained in the NetCDF input file.
 Also, all the parameters used to produce this output are stored.
 This output is the L2 data level of LPP.